 WHAT ARE THE RISKS?
 WHO MIGHT BE HARMED?
 CONTROLS REQUIRED ADDITIONAL CONTROLS ACTION BY WHO?
 ACTION BY WHEN?
 DONE?
 Infection being passed directly from person to person Players, coaches, support staff, members of the public in the facility Screening should be set up away from building entrances/exits.
 Maximum of 30 people at the venue including players, coaches, support staff & officials.
 Ensure two adults are present at all practices involving under 18s.
 Practice in small groups in training whenever possible, with that group working together throughout to reduce risk of transmission.
 Contact training should be limited to 20 minute intervals.
 Use of face masks advised for coaches and support staff.
 Players may use masks, but could restrict breathing.
 Hand sanitiser available on entrances to building and on courtside - should be applied regularly.
 Application on arrival, before training, every 20min during training, at the end of training and on leaving the venue.
 Suitable hand washing equipment available in toilets and changing rooms.
 Wash hands thoroughly for 20 seconds after going to the toilet and use alcoholbased hand rub.
+Avoid shouting at all times due to the incresed risk of aerosol transmission.
 Social distancing rules apply if not on the court in a playing capacity.
 No congregating once training or game has ended.
+Clear signage to ensure a singular flow of people in and out of the venue.